 Waste products of the kidneys

-and are two waste products removed by the kidneys.
+Blood Urea Nitrogen (BUN) and creatinine are two waste products removed by the kidneys.
 In particular, creatinine is removed so efficiently that an estimate of actual kidney function can be made by the level of this substance in the blood.
-Your doctor can calculate approximately how much actual kidney function you have with a blood test for creatinine compared to a 24-hour urine collection, height and weight.
-This is called creatinine clearance and is approximately equal to the true of your kidneys which can be measured precisely for clinical and research purposes.
-Your creatinine clearance tells your doctor the approximate percent of “normal” kidney function you have.
+Your doctor can calculate approximately how much actual kidney function you have with a blood test for creatinine.
+This can be used to calculate your estimated glomerular filtration rate (eGFR).
+Your eGFR tells your doctor the approximate percent of “normal” kidney function you have.

 Hormones and your kidneys

 Your kidneys also make several essential hormones and enzymes.
 One of these is renin, an enzyme that facilitates the production of other hormones such as angiotensin (helps regulate blood pressure) and aldosterone (aids in the body’s handling of salt and potassium).
 Another hormone made in the kidneys is erythropoietin, commonly known as EPO.
 This hormone tells the bone marrow to make red blood cells.
-If your kidneys are surgically removed or if they fail because of kidney disease, EPO is no longer produced and blood transfusions must be given to the person every five or six weeks.
-The EPO gene was discovered almost three decades ago.
-A genetically engineered form of EPO is available that patients can take to avoid the need for blood transfusions.
+If your kidneys are surgically removed or if they fail because of kidney disease, EPO is no longer produced and you may become anemic.
+Synthetic forms of EPO are available that patients can take to correct their anemia.
 The kidneys also modify vitamin D to its active form, which helps the body absorb calcium from the diet.
 In this way, the kidneys help control the blood calcium and phosphate levels and thus bone formation.